YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 ### 4. Competitive analysis

+Page builders are not new to the market - many successful products already exist in this space.
+By analyzing these solutions, we aimed to learn from established players while identifying opportunities to better serve our specific B2B audience's needs.

 ::GridBlockTwo
 :::GridUnit

+#### Process

 In my UX research process, I always make sure to conduct a UX competitive analysis.
 I find it's an opportunity for me to identify what works well, learn from others' mistakes, and spot potential gaps that could give our product a competitive edge.

 One of the aspects I enjoy, is how it enhances my understanding of our users.
 By examining our competitors' products from our customers' perspective, I'm able to develop a deeper sense of empathy.
 This helps me uncover what truly our users and pinpoint their pain points more accurately.